cs3org/OCM-API/IETF-RFC.md

    * Protocol details for `webdav` MAY contain:
      * REQUIRED uri (string)
-                    An URI to access the remote resource.
+                    A URI to access the Remote Resource.
 The URI SHOULD be relative, in which case the prefix exposed by the `/.well-known/ocm` endpoint MUST
                     be used.
 Absolute URIs are deprecated.
-     * OPTIONAL sharedSecret (string) - required if no `code` field is given for the Share as a whole (see above).
-An optional secret to be used to access the resource, such as a bearer token.
+     * OPTIONAL sharedSecret (string) - REQUIRED if no `code` field is given for the Share as a whole (see above).
+An optional secret to be used to access the Resource, such as a bearer token.
                     To prevent leaking it in logs it MUST NOT appear in any URI.
      * OPTIONAL permissions (array of strings) -
                       The permissions granted to the sharee.
 A subset
                       of:
                       - `read` allows read-only access including download of a copy.
-                      - `write` allows create, update, and delete rights on the resource.
+                      - `write` allows create, update, and delete rights on the Resource.
-                      - `share` allows re-share rights on the resource.
+                      - `share` allows re-share rights on the Resource.
      * OPTIONAL requirements (array of strings) -
-                      The requirements that the sharee MUST fulfill to access the resource.
+                      The requirements that the sharee MUST fulfill to access the Resource.
 A subset of:
                       - `mfa-enforced` requires the consumer to be MFA-authenticated.
 This MAY be used if the recipient provider exposes the `enforce-mfa` capability.
                       - `use-code` requires the consumer to exchange the given `code` via a signed HTTPS request.
 This MAY be used if the recipient provider exposes the `receive-code` capability.
    * Protocol details for `webapp` MAY contain:
      * REQUIRED uri (string)
-                    An URI to a client-browsable view of the shared resource, such that users may use the web applications available at the site.
+                    A URI to a client-browsable view of the Shared Resource, such that users MAY use the web applications available at the site.
 The URI SHOULD be relative, in which case the prefix exposed by the `/.well-known/ocm` endpoint MUST be used.
                     Absolute URIs are deprecated.
      * REQUIRED viewMode (string)
                     The permissions granted to the sharee.
 A subset of:
                     - `view` allows access to the web app in view-only mode.
                     - `read` allows read and download access via the